PerikiyoXD/GTAIV-GTAConnected-Patcher/README.md

 C:\Program Files (x86)\Steam\steamapps\common\Grand Theft Auto IV\GTAIV\Retail\GTAIV.exe
 ```

-You can select either the `Grand Theft Auto IV` or `Grand Theft Auto IV\GTAIV` folder.
-The tool normalizes the path automatically.
+You can select either the `Grand Theft Auto IV` or `Grand Theft Auto IV\GTAIV` folder -- the tool normalises the path automatically.

 > **Note:** If a `Retail` folder already exists, it is backed up with a timestamped name (e.g. `Retail.backup-20260516-153000`) before the new patch is installed.
+Backups can be deleted safely once you confirm the game launches correctly.

 ## File Integrity